xemantic/java-2-times-faster-than-c/README.md

 in reality you will often hear "arguments from performance" which are equally often irrelevant to the context they are expressed in.
 Language is just a tool.
 Spoken is often cherished on the altar of national ideology and computer ones are often becoming a fetish of our idiosyncrasy which we impose on the others.
 We can do better.
+I write WE, because obviously I am also not free from these tendencies. :)

 From my experience of leading brilliant software teams I've learned that the actual quality change in performance does not come from particular technology, but rather from the paradigm